bencoveney/ts-react-boilerplate/README.md

 Markdown linting is included and can be configured in `mdlint.json`.

-The `package.json` file is linted and can be configured in `.npmpackagejsonlintrc.json`.

 ## Styling

 CSS can be structured as CSS modules, with typings files automatically